Subscribe to newsletter

 Transportation during the Tour

-Transportation for you and your luggage is included throughout the tour, including transfer to and from the airport.
-During the trekking days, you’ll be carrying your own backpack, however, you can book a private porter.
+Transportation for you and your luggage is included throughout the tour.
+During the trekking days, you’ll be carrying your own backpack, however, a porter is included for the Chimborazo High Camp.

 Also Included